What foods can my dog eat? Yes / In moderation / Danger

 At the slightest reaction, stop

-Puppy, senior dog, unwell dog or a sensitive digestion: talk to the vet before broadening the menu.
+Puppy, senior dog, sick dog or sensitive digestion: ask your vet first before widening the menu.

-After a new food, or if your dog has pinched something, here's how to read the signs.
+After a new food, or if your dog has pinched something, these signs help you know whether to act.

-- A single bout of vomiting or soft stools after a new food
+- A one-off vomit or loose stools after a new food

-- The dog stays lively, eats, drinks and plays normally
+- The dog stays bright, eats, drinks and plays normally

 - Repeated vomiting or diarrhoea that lasts